Marklogic-retired/marklogic-data-hub/one-ui/README.md

 During development, you'll run two separate processes - the Spring Boot middle tier (which defaults to Tomcat), and the UI.
 Node is still used for building and running the UI.

-To get the latest UI changes, run the follow to build the UI:
+To run the UI, first go into the ./one-ui/ui directory:

-    ./gradlew build
+    cd one-ui/ui

+The first time you run the UI, and any time after you've made changes or pulled down changes, you'll need to run the following task to pull down all of the UI dependencies:

+    npm install

+Then, you can run the UI:

+    npm start

+The UI will then be available at http://localhost:3000 .

-You can run the Spring Boot middle tier via the following Gradle task (run this from the same directory that this README file is in):
+You can then run the Spring Boot middle tier by running the following Gradle task from the ./one-ui directory (i.e. the same directory that this README.md file is in):

     ./gradlew bootRun

 Alternatively, you can also run the com.marklogic.hub.oneui.Application class in your IDE.

 You'll see in the logging that Tomcat is listening on port 8080.
-This is configured via the server.port file in src/main/resources/application.properties.
-You're free to change this to any port that you wish.
+This is configured via the server.port property in src/main/resources/application.properties .

 ## Using this for production